Rev0kz/Django-load-data/README.md

 `sudo apt-get install postgresql`

 ### Generate csv file with Faker
-Run the following command to generate a csv file with python faker:
+Run the following command to generate a csv file with python faker

 `python3 generate_csvfile.py`

 ### Create a django project